SkypLabs/faker-wifi-essid/docs/documentation.rst

 Install the dependencies
 ------------------------

-The dependencies required to build the documentation are defined in `setup.py` as an optional dependency group called `docs`.
+The dependencies required to build the documentation are defined in `pyproject.toml` as an optional dependency group called `docs`.

 To install the dependencies in `docs`: